 If you’re living in a townhome or attached villa, you may feel limited in your gardening opportunities.
 But, you can do so much with container plants!
 First you’ll need to determine the amount of light your front or back porch gets so you can pick the right plants.
 If you’re working with a shady area, you may decide on Fatsias or Caladiums.
 Or, if you expect a lot of sun, Geraniums or Petunias may be a better option.
 If you’re going for a more practical approach, try a stacked herb garden.
 This is the perfect way to add some appeal to your porch and get an endless supply of your favorite herbs.

 There are so many benefits to growing your own food, including overall freshness and major savings on your grocery bill.
 Plus, it’s fun!
 If you’re new to gardening, raised beds is a great way to start.
 You’ll be able to ensure your soil is nutrient rich (without messing with the hard Georgia clay), avoid pests that hang out in the ground, and keep pathway weeds from invading your harvest.
 When picking out (or building) your raised summer garden beds, keep in mind you’ll want a deep and wide growing area so your plant roots will grow down and outward.
 Check out our Pinterest for some garden tips, tricks, and inspiration.

 Make Sure Your Summer Garden is Ready

 Whether you’re moving into a new home by Kerley Family Homes or you’re re-landscaping your existing yard, creating an outdoor space is so much fun and can even add value to your home.
+Read our blog to discover more design tips to get your outdoor space ready for summer (link updated 08/25/23).
 If you’re looking for a new construction home in the Metro Atlanta area to enjoy for summers to come, check out our communities.